Winter, Spring, Summer and Fall in the Busiest Park of Them All

 While every season in Bryant Park is unique, many of the activities overlap the seasons.
 This year-round destination not only provides plenty of activities for one and all, it also features several notable sculptures — Gertrude Stein, Johann Wolfgang von Goethe, the William Cullen Brant Memorial, the Josephine Shaw Lowell Memorial Fountain and has terrific views of some noteworthy architecture — the American Radiator Building of 1923-1924, the art-deco-style 500 Fifth Avenue office tower and the Beaux-Arts architecture of the famed New York Public Library.

 So get out of the concrete jungle for a few moments and enjoy at least a fraction of what Bryant Park has to offer, no matter the season.
 We think you’ll be drawn back to it time after time.

-Then, head over to Archer Hotel New York on 38th Street between Fifth and Sixth Avenues for the progressive American cooking of Charlie Palmer Steak, a drink with the best Empire State view in town at Archer’s Spyglass Rooftop Bar and a much-needed five-star sleep experience right in the heart of midtown Manhattan.
+Then, head over to Archer Hotel New York on 38th Street between Fifth and Sixth Avenues for fabulous food of AVA Social, a fashion-forward craft cocktail with the best Empire State view in town at Archer’s Spyglass Rooftop Bar and a much-needed five-star sleep experience right in the heart of midtown Manhattan.

 Interested in a visual tour with unexpected surprises throughout Bryant Park?
 Check out this video.